proxmox/proxmox-backup/docs/tape-backup.rst

      The advantage is that this procudes media sets of minimal size.
 Small set are easier to handle, you can move sets to an off-site vault, and restore is much faster.

+     ..
+NOTE:: Retention period starts with the creation time of the media set.

    - Create a new set when the specified Calendar Event triggers.